 Most women recover well after mastectomy.

 In addition to surgery, you may need other treatments for breast cancer.
 These treatments may include hormonal therapy, radiation therapy, and chemotherapy.
-All have their own side effects.
-Talk to your doctor.
+All have side effects, so you should talk to your doctor about the choices.

 Breast removal surgery; Subcutaneous mastectomy; Total mastectomy; Simple mastectomy; Modified radical mastectomy